riceissa/issarice.com/wiki/advice-for-young-people.md

   Graham), etc.

 - Actively search for alternatives.
-For example, if one lives in Washington state, then the early entrace program at UW can be a very good option.
+For example, if one lives in Washington state, then the early entrance program at UW can be a very good option.
 Even if one does not enroll in this program, UW is generally accepted to be a decent school (though what you do there is most important)